-A full-time residential student will be placed on academic probation at the end of any semester in which that student earned 6.0 credits or fewer or failed to make satisfactory academic progress.
 If student is on a Registrar-approved reduced course load, the student will be placed on academic probation at the end of any semester in which the student earns 6.0 credits fewer than total number of attempted credits.
-To return to good academic standing, in the following semester the student must complete 12.0 credits and earn satisfactory grades in all courses attempted.
 If student is on a Registrar-approved reduced course load, good academic standing is achieved by completing all credits attempted in the following semester and earning satisfactory grades in all courses attempted.
 Additionally, the student must submit an academic plan to the Fletcher Registrar to outline how the student will make up missing credits from prior semesters.